 HVTN Research and Mentorship Program (RAMP) Scholar Program

-The HIV Vaccine Trials Network, in collaboration with the National Institute of Mental Health and the National Institute of Allergy and Infectious Diseases, is investing in a young generation of HIV researchers by providing scholars with structured mentoring, project and salary funding, training, and professional development activities.
+The HIV Vaccine Trials Network, in collaboration with the National Institute of Mental Health and the National Institute of Allergy and Infectious Diseases, is investing in a young generation of HIV prevention researchers by providing scholars with opportunities for independent research along with structured mentoring, project and salary funding, training, and professional development activities.

 Grant recipients will work under the mentorship of HVTN-affiliated investigators to conduct research projects in areas of basic, clinical, behavioral and social science.
 Projects can be: